Comparisons12 min read

 Core Writing & Grammar Checking

-For pure grammar correction, Grammarly remains the stronger tool.
-In my testing with intentionally error-filled student essays, Grammarly caught approximately 15-20% more issues than QuillBot's grammar checker, particularly in areas like:
+When it comes to pure grammar correction, Grammarly pulls ahead.
+During my testing with error-filled student essays, Grammarly caught roughly 15-20% more issues than QuillBot's grammar checker, especially with:

 • Complex punctuation (semicolons, em dashes)

-• Subtle word choice errors (affect vs. effect in context)
+• Subtle word choice problems (affect vs. effect in context)

-QuillBot's grammar checker is perfectly adequate for everyday use — it catches the big stuff and most of the medium stuff.
-But if you're a non-native English speaker or you're working on a thesis-level paper, Grammarly's depth makes a noticeable difference.
+QuillBot's grammar checker is solid for normal use — it catches the major stuff and most of the medium stuff.
+But if you're learning English or working on something thesis-level, Grammarly's depth makes a real difference.

 Winner: Grammarly